Party Wall Surveyors

 We cover the whole of the inner M25 area from our network of London offices, so if you are planning on undertaking work that falls within the scope of the Act or have received a notice informing you of proposed works that may affect your property you are very welcome to contact us for some advice.

-If you want to learn more about party walls, be sure to check out our party wall FAQs page for more information.
+If you want to learn more about party walls, be sure to check out our party wall FAQs below for more information.

 How much does a party wall survey cost?

-If you are planning works, please send us copies of your plans for an overview of the process and a competitive quote.
+If you are planning works, send us a copy of your plans to receive some free no obligation advice, specific to your property, and a competitive quote.

 What our clients say